eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the ServerState receives a new agent load status, the ServerState shall update its internal state with agent node resource availability information regarding the cpu load and the free memory.
+When the ServerState receives a new agent load status, the ServerState shall update its internal state with agent node resource availability information regarding the cpu usage and the free memory.

 Tags:
 - ServerState